psf/policies/docs/pypi.org/Terms-of-Service.md

 You may maintain no more than
 one free machine account
 in addition to your free Personal Account.
-* You must be age 13 or older.
-PSF does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
-If we learn of any User under the age of 13, we will terminate that User’s Account immediately.
-If you are a resident of a country outside the United States, your country’s minimum age may be older;
-in such a case, you are responsible for complying with your country’s laws.
 * Your login may only be used by one person
 — i.e., a single login may not be shared by multiple people.
 A paid Organization may only provide access to